 - PLA has excellent biodegradability and can be completely degraded by microorganisms in the soil within 180 days after disposal to generate CO2 and water, which does not pollute the environment.

 - The plastic classification of polylactic acid is 7.
-There are variety disposal methods for waste polylactic acid products, such as natural decomposition, composting, and incineration.
+There is a variety of disposal methods for waste polylactic acid products, such as natural decomposition, composting, and incineration.

 - High safety, can package food, PLA can contact the skin for a long time, high antibacterial activity, can be used to package fruit and fresh food.